 Animal cell line authentication (species identification) by DNA barcoding

 £95 per sample

-Please complete the two forms below and send to us using the address below prior to arranging shipment of samples:
+Please complete the two forms below before arranging shipment of samples:

 Once the forms have been received, reviewed and accepted by ECACC, you will be issued with a reference number that will need to be quoted on your samples and in all future correspondence.
 You will also need to provide a purchase order number.